-The goal of this one credit course is to give you the tools you need to be able to seek out knowledge and skills as you make future career and life decisions.
-You will learn, as a liberal arts and sciences student, that your education enables you to develop the skills and capacity to become leaders, innovators, and entrepreneurs.
-Through critical reflection and dialogue, we will review a number of theories that pertain to personal career development, and learn how to apply them as you proceed through your academic journey.
+The goal of this one-credit course is to give you the tools you need to be able to seek out knowledge and skills as you make future career and life decisions.
 Over the semester, you will produce an ePortfolio in which you will track your personal growth and progress, demonstrate your ability to apply these theories, and produce job tools that you can build upon in the future, such as an internship/job application, skills assessment, and interview of a professional.